William Seabrook

-William Buehler Seabrook (February 22, 1884 – September 20, 1945) was an American occultist, explorer, world traveler, journalist and author, born in Westminster, Maryland.
+William Buehler Seabrook (February 22, 1884 – September 20, 1945) was an American occultist, explorer, world traveler, journalist and author.
 He began his career as a reporter and city editor of the Augusta Chronicle in Georgia and later worked for the New York Times.
-He is well-known for his writing on, and engaging in, cannibalism.
+He is well known for his writing on, and engaging in, cannibalism.
 Seabrook's 1929 book The Magic Island, which documents his experiences with Haitian Vodou, is considered the first popular English-language work to describe the concept of zombies.

 Early life

-Seabrook graduated from Mercersburg Academy.
+Seabrook was born in Westminster, Maryland.
+He graduated from Mercersburg Academy.
 He then attended Roanoke College where he earned a Bachelor of Philosophy.
 He went on to receive a Master of Arts from Newberry College and also studied philosophy at the University of Geneva in Switzerland.
 In 1908, Seabrook was hired as a reporter by the Augusta Chronicle and was soon promoted to the desk of city editor.
 He was later a partner with an advertising agency in Atlanta, Georgia.

 In 1915, Seabrook joined the American Field Service of the French Army during World War I. He was stationed on the Western Front and served as an ambulance driver at the Battle of Verdun, where he was gassed.
 Seabrook was later awarded the Croix de Guerre and published an account of his war service (Diary of Section VIII) in 1917.
 Following the war, Seabrook became a reporter for the New York Times and soon adopted an itinerant lifestyle.

 Besides his books, Seabrook published articles in popular magazines including Cosmopolitan, Reader's Digest, and Vanity Fair.
 Seabrook is credited with two extensive publications in the American tabloid press, which were published in the mid-1920s under the name Marian Dockerill and dealt with occultism, sexual magic and sadomasochism.